Skip to Content Skip to Navigation

 • 3.30pm: Depart Home Island for West Island

-Tuesday Coffee and art under the palms
+Tuesday Art under the palms and coconut ice cream

 What’s On:

-• 7.30am: Salty’s opens for coffee and treats
+• 6.30am: Salty’s opens for coffee and treats

 Today is a perfect day to explore the lagoon on a motorised canoe tour, a sea scooter snorkel or dive, or spend a few hours on the water with a local skipper.